Glowstudent777/TruthorDare/README.md

 ### 💻 &nbsp;Configuration :

-When adding truths or dares just add a new entry like below
+Add or edit the truths and dares in the `json` files.

+Truths and Dares should look like this:
 ```json
 {
     "ID": "PG-22",